 Setting up Accounting - General Settings for Brink

-Brigade allows for three types of Posting Methods Journal Entry, Summary Sales Receipt or Itemized Sales Receipt.
+Brink allows for three types of Posting Methods Journal Entry, Summary Sales Receipt or Itemized Sales Receipt.
 The posting method you choose will affect which settings are made available to you.
 You may see all of the options below or just some depending on the posting method you chose.
 To learn more about the types of posting methods and which is right for you see link below:

-Class – Location - Customer
+Class – Customer - Deposit Account

 Class: is an identification that allows tracking of different segments of your business